xXQiuChenXx/spacedrive/README.md

 # [Space Drive](https://storage.myitscm.com)

-This is an open source oneline personal storage web application backed with OneDrive and build with everything new in Next.js 14.
+This is an open source online personal storage web application backed with OneDrive Graph API and build with everything new in Next.js 14.

 > **Warning**
 > This project is still in development and you can use it but some bugs may occur (less probability)